JulianLegler/goxn/README.md

     -f values_kepler.yaml
 ```

 There is a preconfigured dashboard for Grafana.
-The dashboard is deployed from the OXN repository using the command:
+The dashboard is deployed from the GOXN repository using the command:
 ```bash
 GF_POD=$(
     kubectl get pod \